Interim CTO

 Align and execute

 Technology roadmap defined and communicated across the business.
 Engineering processes improved.
 Hiring gaps assessed.
 Board and investor communication structured.
-Strategic vendors evaluated or re-negotiated.
+Strategic vendors evaluated or re-negotiated - that execution lane maps to Combat Missions for concentrated delivery work, or to Expedition when the mandate is longer-horizon transformation

 Days 60-90+